Photography Poetry Hellocards Hellograms Photo Art Tote Bag Kits Mouse Pad Kits Wearable Art Transfer Photo Kits

 But for dignity and loyalty.

-So I'll stand here and watch you
+So I'll stand here and watch you float by

 Then with the power you left in me